 The City Bridge Trust commissioned Barry Knight at CENTRIS to produce a free publication, Opening Doors Across London (a PDF download), evaluating the impact of the Access to Buildings programme.
 Included are case studies of previous grant applicants to illustrate the issues faced by voluntary and community groups undertaking building projects.

-For further information on eligibility guidelines and grant schemes visit the City Bridge Trust website.
+For further information on eligibility and the Bridging Divides grant scheme visit the City Bridge Trust website.

-The City Bridge Trust also provides fully-funded eco-audits to any Greater London charity organisation in order to enable practical changes that minimise environmental damage, reduce costs, embed and share good environmental practice with the wider sector.
+The City Bridge Trust also provides fully-funded eco-audits to Greater London charity organisations in order to enable practical changes that minimise environmental damage, reduce costs, embed and share good environmental practice with the wider sector.

 Learn more about how to get a free Eco-audit (opens new window).

-London-based charities that own or lease sports facilities are encouraged to apply for City Bridge Trust’s Making London More Inclusive funding.
+London-based charities that own or lease sports facilities are encouraged to apply for City Bridge Trust’s Connecting the Capital grant.
 Organisations may also wish to contact Sport England to discuss their ideas for funding.
 One example is Inclusion London’s (opens new window) Into Sport project.
 Inclusion London is also supported by City Bridge Trust.

 Access for All: Opening Doors (a PDF download), is a straightforward guide containing low-cost ‘quick wins’ for access to sports clubs.
 These management tips, however, can be carried out to achieve a more inclusive service in any building type.
 For a print copy, please visit the CAE shop.